vmaykovsky/vue-table-dynamic/README.md

 ### Slot

 Customize cell content by slot
-The slot name should be `column-n`， `n` is the index of column
+The slot name should be `column-n`， `n` is the index of column.

 ```
 <template>